 Q: Does the Code apply to family members providing supports?

-A: Yes, if they are paid through NDIS funding to provide supports, the Code applies.
+A: Yes, if they are paid through NDIS funding to provide supports, the NDIS Code of Conduct applies.

 Q: How often should Code of Conduct training be provided?